Captainlonate/credexpproj/server/README.md

   - letsencrypt cert automation
 ```

-# My Explanation (if you care)
+# My Explanation

-_This is long so I'll understand if you don't read it all._
+_You don't have to read all this, but it explains my solution and why I chose it._

 There were 2 challenges I had to figure out: